syphant/andromeda-web/README.md

     respond "Not Found" 404
 }
 ```

+### Cloudflare Tunnel Configuration
+- In Cloudflare Tunnel, create an http (not https) route to point `subdomain.yourdomain.com` to your LAN server running Caddy, example: `http://192.168.1.100:80`
+- In Cloudflare Tunnel, create another route to point just the domain `yourdomain.com` to LAN server running Nginx on another port of your choosing, example: `http://192.168.1.100:9884`
-- Confirm ErsatzTV admin UI **is not** accessible at https://subdomain.yourdomain.com (should get a "Not Found" 404 error)
+- Confirm ErsatzTV admin UI **is not** accessible at `https://subdomain.yourdomain.com` (you should get a "Not Found" 404 error)
-- Confirm xmltv.xml **is** accessible at https://subdomain.yourdomain.com/iptv/xmltv.xml
+- Confirm xmltv.xml **is** accessible at `https://subdomain.yourdomain.com/iptv/xmltv.xml`
-- Confirm m3u8 file **is** accessible at [https://subdomain.yourdomain.com/iptv/channel/`<channel_number>`.m3u8?mode=segmenter]()
+- Confirm m3u8 file **is** accessible at `https://subdomain.yourdomain.com/iptv/channel/<channel_number>.m3u8?mode=segmenter`
-- In Cloudflare Tunnel, create another route to point just the domain "yourdomain.com" to LAN server running Nginx on another port of your choosing, example: "http://192.168.1.100:9884"

 ### Nginx Configuration
 The `nginx/default.conf` file template provides: